 (b) The minimum qualifications required;

-(c) The opening date on which an application will be received for placement of the applicant on the register; and
+(c) The opening date on which application may be made for placement of the applicant on the register; and

 (d) All other pertinent information and requirements.

 Section 2.
-Minimum Qualifications for Filing Applications.
+Minimum Qualifications for Applying.
 An open-competitive examination shall be available to each applicant who meets the minimum requirements determined by the secretary with regard to: